-Are you able to service or repair my automated gate if you never installed it?
+Can you service or repair my access control system if you never installed it?

-In most cases yes it can be, we would require some additional information regarding the existing gate, but we are happy to discuss this with you during the enquiry stage
+In most cases yes it can be, we would require some additional information regarding the existing gate which can be done via our contact page or direct through email, or feel free to call the office on 01506 332021 to discuss.

 Is there a limit to the height or width of my gate?

-Regarding the height of the gate there are no limits to this but there might be some circumstances where planning permission is required if you are looking for a particularly high gate.
-With the width again there are no limits to this, as the gates get wider it might be that we need to use a different automation type like a sliding gate rather than a swing gate.
+There are no real functional limits to the height although there may be some circumstances where planning permission is required if you are looking for a particularly high gate on a domestic property.
+With regards to the width, again there are no functional limits to this, as the gates get longer it may be that we need to use a different automation type like a sliding gate rather than a swing gate.

 What type of automation is best for me?